 Your Ragdoll kitten has been fed a balanced diet.
 It is recommended that you do not change your kittens diet early on to avoid the risk of stomach upset.
 If you wish to change their primary food, this can be done later on in gradual increments.

 It is acceptable to provide your kitten with a variety of foods.
 These include good quality Kitten dry food.
-We feed our Kittens and Mother Cat Royal Canin, kitten formula, both wet and dry.
-We feed our adult Cats Earthborn.
+We feed our Kittens and Mother Cat Iams kitten formula, dry.
+We feed our adult Cats Iams Chicken Flavor.
 Fresh cooked human quality meats like boneless fish and chicken are a great addition to their diet.
 Cook natural rice, sprinklings of grated cheese and chopped boiled egg are welcome treats as well.

 Raw chicken wings are good to keep teeth and gums healthy.
 Watch your kitten while young with possible splintering of bones.
 Tuna is a nice treat.
 Soft natural packaged cat treats and greenies are good as